 Expenses for these services are covered if Medically Necessary and may be subject to Prior Authorization.
+However, we will not require Prior Authorization for withdrawal management services or Inpatient or residential Substance Use Disorder treatment services.
 Please see the Schedule of Benefits for more information regarding services that require Prior Authorization and specific benefit limits, day or visit, if any.